"I've sat through a lot of trainings during this COVID crisis and Beth's was the best!!"

 - Molly Wallace, M.ED

 Beth Tyson, MA, is a psychotherapist, childhood grief and trauma expert, and a children's book author.

 She earned several years of experience as a clinician working with children and families and as a teaching assistant in the graduate program for counseling psychology at Eastern University.

 While practicing as a trauma therapist within the child welfare system, Beth earned her certificate in adoption from Rutgers University.
-Beth is a CASA volunteer and a Voices for Children Coalition partner, advocating for youth in the foster care system in Delaware County, PA.
+Beth is a CASA advisory board member and a Voices for Children Coalition partner, advocating for youth in the foster care system in Delaware County, PA.

 Beth uses her expertise in childhood trauma to help families and organizations operate from a trauma-sensitive and healing-centered approach.
 She helps her clients understand the biological impact of trauma on the brain and autonomic nervous system.